 There is nothing really new under the sun and even though technology can grow all around us there may or may not come times when technology fails.
 During those times we have to go back to basic life principles, at least until the switch gets turned back on again.
 Kind of what we are all going through together right now with shortages and lock downs.

-Technology will never completely go away and when it comes to technology when it pertains to medicine and science there are some pretty amazing things being discovered to help us all.
-At least that should always be the intentions but there are some bad apples out there not really following the Hippocratic oath.
+Technology when it pertains to medicine and science, is a good thing.
+There are some pretty amazing things being discovered to help us all, every day in fact.
+At least that should always be it’s intentions, but there are some bad apples out there not really following the Hippocratic oath in my opinion.

-Instead they are following the green trail that leads to greed.
-I wish this wasn’t the case, but there are many intelligent minds that are being exploited right now and turned into machines themselves to keep the green machine going.
-People want to heal, they want to help but sometimes they are manipulated into following someone else’s set of rules.
-I hope this changes soon, I really do.
-We all need to trust the ones we put lives into their hands with.
+Instead they are following the green trail that leads to sinister things, greed is never good.
+I wish this wasn’t the case, but there are many intelligent minds that are being exploited right now and turned into machines themselves to keep that green greed and power machine going.
+People want to heal, they want to help, but sometimes they are manipulated into following someone else’s set of rules.
+I hope and pray this changes soon, I really do.
+We all need to trust the ones we put our lives in their hands with.

 Lesson 1.
 Conserve.